MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/pos-operations.md

 # required metadata

 title: Online and offline point of sale (POS) operations
-description: This topic provides details about the point of sale (POS) operations in Microsoft Dynamics 365 for Retail.
+description: This topic provides details about the point of sale (POS) operations in Dynamics 365 Retail.
 It specifies where in the application the operations can be invoked, and whether they are available in offline mode.
 author: jblucher
 manager: AnnBe
 ms.date: 05/21/2019